MicrosoftDocs/azure-stack-docs/azure-local/known-issues-2411.1.md

 ## Known issues in this release

-Microsoft is aware of the following issues in this release.
+Microsoft isn't aware of the following issues in this release.

 <!--The following table lists the known issues in this release: